1. Strength of Materials

 2."Strength of Materials Vol.II" by S P Timonshenko

-“Strength of Materials Vol.II” Book Review: This book provides a detailed overview on strength of materials.
-It covers chapters like normal stresses on planes perpendicular to x, y, and z planes, normal stress perpendicular to normal n, normal stress at yield point, normal working stress, shear stress, analysis of stress and strain, shearing force and bending moment, stresses in transversely loaded beams, deflection in transversely loaded beams, statically indeterminate problems in bending, beams in variable cross section beams of two materials, torsion, energy of strain and much more.
-It is designed focusing on students in various engineering fields like chemical, mechanical, civil, etc.
+“Strength of Materials Vol.II” Book Review: This comprehensive guidebook on strength of materials offers an in-depth examination of various key topics.
+These include normal stresses on planes perpendicular to x, y, and z planes, normal stress perpendicular to normal n, normal stress at yield point, normal working stress, shear stress, stress and strain analysis, shearing force and bending moment, stresses in transversely loaded beams, deflection in transversely loaded beams, statically indeterminate problems in bending, beams in variable cross-section, materials of two materials, torsion, energy of strain, and much more.
+This book is tailored to meet the needs of students in diverse engineering fields such as chemical, mechanical, civil, and others.

 3."Theory of Elasticity" by S P Timonshenko and J N Goodier